michaeldickens/Intervention-Quantitative-Model/README.md

 # Intervention Quantitative Model

 InterventionEV.xlsm contains the quantitative model.
-It uses Excel macros so I believe you can only properly use it if you have Excel.
+For how to use the spreadsheet, see: TODO: link

-The other files are old, you can igore them.
+The other files are old, you can ignore them.